Jahazielvaz/js-drumkit/ReadMe.txt

 REQUIREMENTS
 -Have some kind of rockstar background.
 -Have 9 keys
--Have the keys make a different drum sound as the user hovers (It's supposed to be when the user clicks, but I think hover will be more useful)
--Have the keys animate, and get bigger, as well as getting a temporary border
+-Have the keys make a different drum sound when the user presses the specified key -Have the keys animate, and get bigger, as well as getting a temporary border

 USEFUL CODE TO EXPLORE